sushinpv/SuziVideoThumbnailLoader/README.md

 To get this dependancy use the following steps

 Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file<br/>
+Add it in your root build.gradle at the end of repositories:

 	allprojects {